-It also lets you add user, database name, application name and client ip address as well as shown below.
+It also lets you add the user, database name, application name and client IP address as well as shown below.

 log_line_prefix = '%t [%p]: user=%u,db=%d,app=%a,client=%h '

 Another thing to remember is that your log messages should be in English with or without locale support.
-The below settings ensures that:
+The below settings ensure that:

 postgresql.conf configuration for

 pgBadger looks like this: